 Katakuriko (potato starch) is available in larger grocery stores in the gluten free or specialty flour sections and Asian food markets.

 Garlic Chives (Gau Choi, Buchu, Nira, Chinese Chives) are an Asian variety of chives with a light onion and garlic flavor.
 The leaves are larger and more flat and have delicate white flowers.
-I grew a few plants from seeds, but they are also available in the produce section of Asian markets and some large grocery stores.
+I often grow a few plants from seeds, but they are also available in the produce section of Asian markets and some large grocery stores.
 They are usually sold in big bundles.
-Be careful when growing them.
-They easily spread.
+Be careful when growing them as they easily spread.
 There are also yellow and flowering hollow varieties.

 Other Dishes